 2. Good study Bibles

 There are numerous excellent study Bibles available in many translations.
 The Thomson Study Bible with its Chain Reference Concordance is a great one, with its chains of topical references that can be followed all the way through the Bible.
 And it contains other useful tools like: Bible harmonies, Bible book outlines, Biblical figures, historical charts, maps, and more.
-You may already know of this Bible, but did you know that you can also search the chain references are free online at Study Light.org?
+Possibly you already knew of this Bible, but did you know that you can also search the chain references online at Study Light.org for free?

 3. Bible Commentaries